Guilouz/FLSUN-S1-Open-Source-Edition/docs/flash-closed-loops-boards.md

 icon: octicons/cpu-16
 ---

-This new firmware improves motor resonance and fixes much of the salmon skin encountered on the stock firmware.
-It's the same firmware used on S1 Pro and it's recommended to update.<br />
+This new firmware improves stepper motors resonances and fixes much of the salmon skin encountered on the stock firmware.
+It's the same firmware used on S1 Pro and it's recommended to update for FLSUN S1 users.<br />

 Although it is possible to flash the firmware without having the Dupont cable provided in the Silent Kit, for the sake of simplicity this is what we will cover here.